ZoranStojsavljevic/bbb-yocto/README.md

 As my best understanding, there are for quite awhile two types of the Yocto kernel recipes:

-	linux-stable kernel recipes (linux-stable_x.yz.bb comming from linux stable repos) from kirkstone, Linux-yocto kernel recipes (linux-yocto_x.yz.bb comming from Yocto repos)
+	linux-stable kernel recipes (linux-stable_x.yz.bb comming from linux stable repos) and linux-yocto kernel recipes (linux-yocto_x.yz.bb comming from Yocto repos)

-Please, could you find in some layer directory conf/machine/conf/<MACHINE>.conf ?

-In there, there is a variable PREFERRED_PROVIDER_virtual/kernel defined as:
+In the directory conf/machine/conf/<MACHINE>.conf there is a variable PREFERRED_PROVIDER_virtual/kernel defined as:

 	PREFERRED_PROVIDER_virtual/kernel = "linux-stable"
 	or